silyze/browsary-openai-provider/README.md

 Starts a new conversation.
 The provider will:

 1. Expose browsing, pipeline, and communication tools simultaneously so the agent can explore, validate, emit, or simply chat in a single loop.
-2. Emit `onStatusUpdate` for browsing milestones, chat messages, pending questions, output payloads, and verification steps.
+2. Emit `onStatusUpdate` for browsing milestones, chat messages, pending questions, output payloads, verification steps, and AI-authored narratives explaining each browser/tool call.
 3. Invoke `onPipelineUpdate` **only when** the compiled pipeline differs from `params.previousPipeline`.
 4. Return a conversation state object (matching `OpenAiConversationState`) that captures agent metadata, pending questions, and pipeline history for later resumption.